Cabuxito/ToDo/README.md

 ## Intro

+v01-07
 I have a projekt where I need to do a To Do list on razor pages, the web needs to have a functional create, read, update and delete tasks and try to add some improvements.

+v07-1
+I need to improve the website with a login system and a DB with relationer.

 ## Demands